-The utilities' existing REC portfolios, plus the expected RECs resulting from the scheduled procurements in the Fall of 2019, plus the estimated Adjustable Block Program balance of RECs to be procured and under contract,220 in the aggregate, produce the Statewide REC Portfolio presented in Table 3-10.
-This table indicates the volume of RECs expected to be available to meet the various RPS goals and targets mandated in the Act without new authorization for additional procurements or program capacity.
+The utilities' existing REC portfolios and the resulting RECs from the Initial Forward Procurements shown above, in the aggregate, produce the Statewide REC Portfolio presented in Table 3-7.
+This table indicates the volume of RECs available to meet the various RPS goals and targets mandated in the Act.